HanXHX/ansible-mysql/tests/README.md

 ---------

 - DO NOT `vagrant up`!
 My Vagrantfile provides 14 VMs (256MB each)...
 - Each slave communicate to his master.
-You can't mix jessie and wheezy or mysql and mariadb.
+You can't mix  mysql and mariadb.
 - This tests uses my [MySQL role](https://github.com/HanXHX/ansible-mysql).

 Tests
 -----